German Pot Roast

 • Season chuck roast on all sides with salt and pepper.

-• Place a Dutch oven over medium-high heat, add oil, and once hot add the roast and sear it on both sides until nicely browned.
-Remove roast from pan and set aside.
+• Place a Dutch oven over medium-high heat, add oil, and once hot, add the roast.
+Sear it on both sides until nicely browned.
+Remove the roast from the pan and set it aside.

-• Turn heat to medium and add onion, garlic, paprika, and stir, add the carrot.
-Sear for 3 minutes, stir in tomato paste, and cook 3 more minutes.
+• Turn the heat to medium and add the onion, garlic, and paprika.
+Stir, then add the carrot.
+Sear for 3 minutes, then stir in the tomato paste and cook for three more minutes.

 • Stir in beer, and scrape the pan bottom to “deglaze” it.
-Bring mixture to a boil, reduce heat to low, and simmer for 5 minutes.
+Bring the mixture to a boil, then reduce the heat to low and simmer for 5 minutes.

-• Stir in mustard, Worcestershire sauce, and beef stock, return chuck roast to the pan and add thyme, rosemary, and bay leaves.
+• Stir in the mustard, Worcestershire sauce, and beef stock.
+Return the chuck roast to the pan and add the thyme, rosemary, and bay leaves.
 Cover with lid.

 • Place in oven and braise for 4 hours.

-• Top roast with the cabbage and braise for an additional 1 hour or until cabbage has softened and the roast is fork-tender.
+• Top the roast with the cabbage and braise for an additional hour or until the cabbage has softened and the roast is fork-tender.

 • Garnish with parsley and serve.